cmackeen/cmackeen.github.io/docs/projects/supratmos.md

 9/25/2019
 {: .fw-300 }

 The past few months have been touch and go, and I have been engulfed in acquiring materials for the first phase of prototyping.
-As I rely on simulation and programs to probe what is *worth* pursuing, I am hopeful to pull simulation and reality together in a lightweight flame resistant prototype.
+As I rely on simulation and programs to probe what is *worth* pursuing, I am hopeful to pull simulation and reality closer via lightweight flame resistant prototype.

-With regards to simulating I knew my payload estimates must include altitude, which entails using a rough simulation of absolute pressure and temperature through the troposphere and stratusphere.
+With regards to simulating I knew my payload estimates must include altitude, which entails using a rough simulation of absolute pressure and temperature through the troposphere and stratosphere.
 With these parameters, I can derive how the density of air and hydrogen varies at altitude.
-There are many design considerations to come, but in this post the model will assume we are starting with a volume V0 that will remain fixed via venting hydrogen.
+There are many design considerations to come, but in this post the model will assume we are starting with a volume V₀ that will remain fixed via venting hydrogen.
 Dirigible technology from 1910-1930s includes innovations for rigid and semi-rigid airships that include a pressurized envelope around the smaller gas bags.
-Again, these early attempts focus on the cross-over size when a balloon covered in a flame proof material can be safe and float.
+But we will start with a simple model, because these early attempts focus on the cross-over size when a balloon covered in a flame proof material/shell can be safe and float.
+2

 First, a surface representing payload as a function volume and altitude: